ese5160/final-project-a07g-a14g-t14-pillpal/A08G_README.md

 Screenshot of the decoded message

-Capture File of SD Card Communication
+Capture File of SD Card Communication: Session 1.sal has been uploaded to github repository

 ### Bootloader Design